alexdino626/SpiderMan-WebGame/README.md

 Having completed the basic section of this project is already great!
 However, next up is the fun part: customizing and evolving the game.
 Since this is an open-ended activity, we will give you some suggestions.
 Feel free to use them or not.

+- Increase/change the size of the gameboard.
-- Instead of completely stopping the game when it's over, allow the player to start a new game
+- Instead of completely stopping the game when it's over, allow the player to start a new game.
-- Add a sound track and sound effects to the game
+- Add a sound track and sound effects to the game.
-- Add the possibility of having lives
+- Add the possibility of having lives.
-- Increase the difficulty level of the game as time passes by making the enemies go faster
+- Increase the difficulty level of the game as time passes by making the enemies go faster.
 - Allow the enemies and player to have animated sprites instead of the current static ones.
 You could do this by defining a sprite as an array of images and setting a speed at which these images should switch.
 This could be implemented in the `render` method.
-- Allow the player to shoot bullets at the Nyan Cats
+- Allow the player to shoot bullets at the Nyan Cats.
-- Add another type of entity called `Bonus` that will also fall from the sky and add points to the score
+- Add another type of entity called `Bonus` that will also fall from the sky and add points to the score.
-- Make the game more hardcore by allowing the player to also move up/down and making Nyan Cats also shoot from the left of the screen
+- Make the game more hardcore by allowing the player to also move up/down and making Nyan Cats also shoot from the left of the screen.
 - **Don't stop!** These suggestions are only here to get you started :)

 ## Project Success guidelines